mlswg/mls-architecture/draft-ietf-mls-architecture.md

 then it is the responsibility of the application to inform members of this policy and who the administrator is.

+## Proposals and Commits

+The general pattern for any change in the group state (e.g., to add or remove a user) is that it consists of two messages:

+Proposal
+: This message describes the change to be made (e.g., add Bob to the group) but does not effect a change.

+Commit
+: This message changes the group state to include the changes described in a set of proposals.

+The simplest pattern is for a client to just send a single Proposal/Commit pair, for instance Alice could send the pair Add(Bob), Commit to add Bob to the group.
+However, there are situations in which one client might send a proposal and another might send the commit.
+For instance, Bob might wish to join the group and send a Proposal to do so (see
+{{Section 12.1.6 of ?RFC9420}}).
+Because Bob is not already a group member he cannot send the Commit and an existing member must do so.
+Commits can apply to multiple Proposals, in which case all the listed changes are applied.

+It is also possible for a Commit to apply to an empty set of Proposals in which case it just updates the cryptographic state of the group without changing it's membership.

 ## Users, Clients, and Groups {#group-members}

 While it's natural to think of a messaging system as consisting of groups